 Guardianship vs. Custody vs. Adoption

-This article addresses the basic concepts you may want to be aware of if you are considering adoption or guardianship for your child.
+This article addresses the basic concepts you may want to know if you consider adoption or guardianship for your child.

-What Is Custody?
+What is Custody?

-Custody can either be legal or physical.
-Legal custody relates to the parent's ability to make decisions for the child.
-These include your child's religion, education, and healthcare.
+Custody is a legal arrangement that stipulates who maintains and cares for the minor child.
+This usually happens when parents divorce or separate.
+Custody is legal or physical.
+Legal custody relates to the parent's ability to decide for the child.
+These include your child's religion, education, healthcare, medical treatment, and medical care.
 Physical custody refers to where your child lives.

-What Is a Guardianship?
+What is a Guardianship?

 Findlaw's guardianship page provides helpful resources if you want to know more about the process.